 Intro to Google Analytics

 And they say the best things in life are for free.
 This holds true for Google Analytics as well which is a powerful digital analytics for small or big web presence.
-It can be used by executives, marketing professionals, and contents & developers for a variety of reasons that may include the most effective marketing initiatives, website traffic calculation, valuable customer segments, effective ad campaigns, best keywords, which content is best for engaging users etc.
+It can be used by executives, marketing professionals, and content & developers for a variety of reasons that may include the most effective marketing initiatives, website traffic calculation, valuable customer segments, effective ad campaigns, best keywords, which content is best for engaging users, etc.

 Installing Google Analytics & the Potential Problems